tlricherson/Data-Conversations/2-Find and Build Your Wall.md

 While not related directly to our topic, you may be interested in reviewing [Gene Kogan](https://twitter.com/genekogan)'s resources on [machine learning for artists](https://ml4a.github.io/).
 You can access tutorials, lots of background text, and more to get you started on a journey in this area.

+We are rarely good storytellers...but why?
+An article from PsychCentral explores [why most people are awful storytellers](https://psychcentral.com/news/2017/02/15/why-most-people-are-awful-storytellers/116460.html) and The Book of Life provides some tips on [how to narrate your dreams](http://www.thebookoflife.org/how-to-narrate-your-dreams/).
+Even better, check out [The Art of Storytelling](https://www.khanacademy.org/partner-content/pixar/storytelling), a free course from Pixar.
+It is part of their [Pixar in a Box](https://www.khanacademy.org/partner-content/pixar) program that helps you learn how their artists do their jobs.

+Browse the [projects from the Tactical Technology Collective](https://tacticaltech.org/projects/all).
+These focus on three themes: politics of data, digital security and privacy, and exposing and shaping issues.
+[The White Room](https://tacticaltech.org/WhiteRoom) is highly recommended.
+You can also watch Marek Tuszynski speak about the project in this [Eyeo 2016 presentation](https://vimeo.com/178236532).

+A pop-up shop in London will trade you your data for something you want to buy.
+Take a look [inside the store that only accepts personal data as currency](https://www.engadget.com/2017/09/07/data-dollar-store-london-ben-eine/).

 ## Literature review ##
 Brehmer, M., & Munzner, T. (2013).
 [A multi-level typology of abstract visualization tasks](https://www.cs.ubc.ca/labs/imager/tr/2013/MultiLevelTaskTypology/brehmer_infovis13.pdf).
 IEEE Transactions on Visualization and Computer Graphics, 19(12), 2376-2385.